bloominstituteoftechnology/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 <summary><strong>Using VSCode and a Command Line:</strong></summary>

-1. Fork repo and add TL as collaborator on Github
+1. Fork repo and add TL as collaborator on Github     X
 1. Clone _your_ fork (not Lambda's repo by mistake!)
+X
-1. `cd` into your newly cloned repository
+1. `cd` into your newly cloned repository    X
-1. Create a new branch by typing `git checkout -b <firstName-lastName>`
+1. Create a new branch by typing `git checkout -b <firstName-lastName>` X
-1. Install dependencies by typing `npm install`
+1. Install dependencies by typing `npm install` X
-1. Run tests by typing `npm run test:watch`
+1. Run tests by typing `npm run test:watch` X
-1. Work on your branch, push commits and create PR as usual
+1. Work on your branch, push commits and create PR as usual X

 <img alt='instructions screenshot' src='./instructions.png'>